thoughtbot/ruby-science/book/code_smells/smells_intro.md

 When you review code, watch for smells.
 Consider whether refactoring the code to remove the smell would result in better code.
-If you're reviewing a teammate's feature branch, share your best refactoring ideas with him or her.
+If you're reviewing a teammate's feature branch, share your best refactoring ideas with them.

 Smells are associated with one or more refactorings (example: remove the Long Method smell using the Extract Method refactoring).
 Learn these associations in order